marbug/docker/use-cases/README.md

-# Docker / Why you would use docker #
+# Docker / Why you would use Docker #

 TODO